micmejia/bible-dump/NKJV/Numbers/Num 22.md

 Then the Lord opened the mouth of the donkey, and she said to Balaam, "What have I done to you, that you have struck me these three times?"

 ###### 29
-And Balaam said to the donkey, "Because you have [^e]abused me.
+And Balaam said to the donkey, "Because you have abused me.
 I wish there were a sword in my hand, for now I would kill you!"

 ###### 30
 So the donkey said to Balaam, "_Am_ I not your donkey on which you have ridden, ever since _I became_ yours, to this day?
-Was I ever [^f]disposed to do this to you?"
+Was I ever disposed to do this to you?"
 And he said, "No."

 ###### 31
 Then the Lord opened Balaam's eyes, and he saw the Angel of the Lord standing in the way with His drawn sword in His hand; and he bowed his head and fell flat on his face.

 ###### 32
 And the Angel of the Lord said to him, "Why have you struck your donkey these three times?
-Behold, I have come out [^g]to stand against you, because _your_ way is perverse[^h] before Me.
+Behold, I have come out to stand against you, because _your_ way is perverse before Me.

 ###### 33
 The donkey saw Me and turned aside from Me these three times.
 If she had not turned aside from Me, surely I would also have killed you by now, and let her live."

 ###### 34
 And Balaam said to the Angel of the Lord, "I have sinned, for I did not know You stood in the way against me.
-Now therefore, if it [^i]displeases You, I will turn back."
+Now therefore, if it displeases You, I will turn back."

 ###### 35
 Then the Angel of the Lord said to Balaam, "Go with the men, but only the word that I speak to you, that you shall speak."
 So Balaam went with the princes of Balak.